schmudde/blog/content/pages/feeds.md

 ---
-title: Beyond the Frame Feeds
+title: Subscribe to Beyond the Frame
-description: The various ways to subscribe to Beyond the Frame
+description: The various ways to stay up to date with Beyond the Frame
 author: David Schmudde
 author-email: d@schmud.de
 author-url: http://schmud.de